Environmental Assessment

-Life Cycle Assessment for Electronics
+Life Cycle Assessment

 The EnviroPass Method

 Our team can transform your production processes.
 We use your supply, fabrication, transportation, and disposal data to create a profile of your product.
-Then, we work with international databases to assess the weight of environmental impacts for every step of production.
+Then, we work with international databases to assess the weight of product environmental impacts for every step of production.
 Finally, we use industry-leading software to construct manageable and attainable goals for improving your costs and flows.

 What is Life Cycle Assessment?